Catherine the Great: Education

 In addition to the advisory commission, Catherine established a Commission of National Schools under Pyotr Zavadovsky.
 This commission was charged with organising a national school network, as well as providing teacher training and textbooks.
 On 5 August 1786, the Russian Statute of National Education was created.
 The statute established a two-tier network of high schools and primary schools in guberniya capitals that were free of charge, open to all of the free classes (not serfs), and co-educational.
 It also stipulated in detail the subjects to be taught at every age and the method of teaching.
 In addition to the textbooks translated by the commission, teachers were provided with the "Guide to Teachers".
 This work, divided into four parts, dealt with teaching methods, subject matter, teacher conduct, and school administration.

 Despite these efforts, later historians of the 19th century were generally critical.
 Some claimed Catherine failed to supply enough money to support her educational program.
 Two years after the implementation of Catherine's program, a member of the National Commission inspected the institutions established.
 Throughout Russia, the inspectors encountered a patchy response.
 While the nobility provided appreciable amounts of money for these institutions, they preferred to send their own children to private, prestigious institutions.
-Also, the townspeople tended to turn against the junior schools and their pedagogical methods.
+Also, the townspeople tended to turn against the junior schools and their teaching methods.
 Yet by the end of Catherine's reign, an estimated 62,000 pupils were being educated in some 549 state institutions.
 While a significant improvement, it was only a minuscule number, compared to the size of the Russian population.

 Religious affairs

-Catherine's apparent embrace of all things Russian (including Orthodoxy) may have prompted her personal indifference to religion.
-She nationalised all of the church lands to help pay for her wars, largely emptied the monasteries, and forced most of the remaining clergymen to survive as farmers or from fees for baptisms and other services.
-Very few members of the nobility entered the church, which became even less important than it had been.
+Catherine's apparent embrace of all things Russian (including Russian Orthodoxy) may have prompted her personal indifference to religion.
+She nationalised all of the Church lands to help pay for her wars, largely emptied the monasteries, and forced most of the remaining clergymen to survive as farmers or from fees for baptisms and other services.
+Very few members of the nobility entered the Church, which became even less important than it had been.
 She did not allow dissenters to build chapels, and she suppressed religious dissent after the onset of the French Revolution.

 However, in accord with her anti-Ottoman policy, Catherine promoted the protection and fostering of Christians under Turkish rule.
 She placed strictures on Catholics (ukaz of 23 February 1769), mainly Polish, and attempted to assert and extend state control over them in the wake of the partitions of Poland.
+For example, although Catholic parishes were allowed to retain their property and worship, papal oversight of parishes was restricted to only theology.
+In its stead, Catherine appointed a Catholic bishop (later raising the position to archbishop) of Mohylev to administer all Catholic churches in her territory.
 Nevertheless, Catherine's Russia provided an asylum and a base for regrouping to the Jesuits following the suppression of the Jesuits in most of Europe in 1773.